hmrc/payments-email-verification/README.md

    }
 }
 ```
-and bring in `payments-email-verification-cor` as a library dependency to your service **before v2.0.0**
+and bring in `payments-email-verification-cor` as a library dependency to your service

 ```
 "uk.gov.hmrc" %% "payments-email-verification-cor-play-30" % <version>